 - Compliance with Clinical Agency Policies.
 SU Nursing students and faculty must meet the health requirements of our clinical affiliates.
 If a student has had a significant change in health status as determined above, documentation and signature by a provider stating that the student is fit for duty will be required.

 - Adherence to the usual Standard of Care.
 If medical, psychological, and other types of interventions are ordinarily part of care, [e.g., rest, limitation of weight-bearing, use of casts/boots, crutches, restrictions on lifting, medications that alter cognition, etc.], students may not return to clinical until they provide documentation and signature from a provider stating that the student is fit for duty.

 Clinical instructors will assess the situation regarding student clinical participation.
 The instructor, in consultation with the Course Coordinator and the Clinical Coordinator of the SU School of Nursing, will make the decision as to whether the student has had a “Significant Change in Health Status and the kind of documentation needed prior to returning to clinical.

 - Suspected changes in health status must be reported to clinical instructors.

 - Clinical agency policies regarding health requirements may vary widely from location to location and by the population served e.g. policies for working with pregnant women, infants, and children are generally stricter

-- After a “Significant Change in Health Status”, a new, updated “Fit for Duty” form must be completed and signed by a licensed health care provider indicating that the student is safe to return to clinical experiences.
+- After a “Significant Change in Health Status”, a new, updated “Fit for Duty and Technical Standards” form or physician’s note must be completed and signed by a licensed health care provider indicating that the student is safe to return to clinical experiences.